Rdatatable/data.table/GOVERNANCE.md

 ## Project member

 * Definition: some one who has submitted at least one PR with code contributions, that has been merged into master. (spelling fixes in docs do not count)
-* How to obtain this role: any user can become a member by submitting a PR, then having it reviewed and merged into master.
+* How to obtain this role: any user/contributor can become a member by submitting a PR with code contributions, then having it reviewed and merged into master.
 Contributors who have written issues should be encouraged to submit their first PR to become a project member.
+Contributors can look at https://github.com/Rdatatable/data.table/labels/beginner-task for easy issues to work on.
 * How this role is recognized: Members are credited via role="ctb" in DESCRIPTION (so they appear in Author list on CRAN), and they are added to https://github.com/orgs/Rdatatable/teams/project-members so they can create new branches in the Rdatatable/data.table GitHub repo.
 They also appear on https://github.com/Rdatatable/data.table/graphs/contributors (Contributions to master, excluding merge commits).

 ## Reviewer